 In this era of globalization, the arena of professional practice is an international one.
-MPL graduates must be adept at addressing issues that arise both locally and globally.
+MUP graduates must be adept at addressing issues that arise both locally and globally.
 Issues of sustainability and the environment, health, infrastructure, public finance, governance, role of nonprofits, economic development, changing demographics, terrorism, and leadership are increasingly important and transcend national boundaries.

 Successful leaders must have the skills to address these issues from an international and comparative perspective and an understanding of the roles of national and local governments, nongovernmental organizations, and private businesses in different societies in solving these increasingly complex problems.